ChiaraBelletti/ChiaraBelletti.github.io/_pages/research.md

 * "Effects of Platforms Integration on Music Streaming", with Denzel Glandel and Tobias Kretschmer.

+* "Profile Restarts in Short-Term Rental Platforms", with Joerg Claussen and Michail Batikas.

 * "Unveiling the Demand for Data Work in the Era of AI: Evidence from a Comprehensive Micro-Task Dataset", with Ulrich Laitenberger and Paola Tubaro.

 Policy Reports and Other Publications